Today a ruin, the castle of Chela was built in the 12th century

 Image gallery: Chela Castle

-Gais features two castles: Casanova Castle and Chela Castle.
-Located at an altitude of 1,188 m a.s.l., this castle was built by the Bishops of Bressanone at the beginning of the 12th century.
-Its construction was launched by Bishop Albuino who purchased a farm on the "praedium Chela" in 995, from which the so-called Chela Castle originates.
-In the following centuries, this fortress was pledged to various noble families.
+The village of Gais features two castles: the castle of Casanova and the castle of Chela.
+This monument at 1,188 m a.s.l. was built by the bishops of Bressanone in the 12th century.
+In 995 the bishop Albuin purchased a farm on the "praedium Chela" which he converted into the fortress of Chela.
+During the following centuries the monument was pledged to different noble families.

 Contact info